silverstar194/HTMLAI-RNN/README.md

 I wanted to be sure that all the generated templates were able to reference a CSS file for styling, thus post generation I inserted a CSS style link into each document.

 #Image Insertion
-The generated HTML had vaild img tags and used past image links to generate "image like links" but they would not be able to link to any actully images.
+The generated HTML/CSS had vaild img tags and used past image links to generate "image like links" but they would not be able to link to any actully images.
 I went through and replaced each link with a link to a vaild image randomly pulled from the training set images.

 #Commenting
-The AI tended not to close comments which lead the html to not display at all after the failure to close.
+The AI tended not to close comments which lead the HTML/CSS to not display at all after the failure to close.
 I stripped out comments to prevent this.

 #Single Quote Replacement
-The AI tended to not close quotes properly which lead to following html to be unusable.
+The AI tended to not close quotes properly which lead to following HTML to be unusable.
 Replaceing all single quotes with double quotes greatly eliminated this.

+#HTML Min Length
+The AI somethings produces very short HTML files.
+Anything less then 1200 chars is discarded.

 ##Results
 (still to write)